luc-github/ESP3D/wiki/Install-Instructions.md

 ## Additional tips

-- If you plan to access your ESP from public network, think about [cybersecurity](https://github.com/luc-github/ESP8266/wiki/Cybersecurity-concerns)
+- If you plan to access your ESP from public network, think about [cybersecurity](https://github.com/luc-github/ESP3D/wiki/Cybersecurity-concerns)

 - You can use Arduino serial monitor or PlatformIO `Monitor` target to see debug info from ESP and send commends for configuration.
 Commands are documented in wiki/docs folder

-- After applying power the ESP takes approx 10 seconds before it will send `M117 <ip address>` on the serial port.
+- After applying power the ESP takes several seconds before it will send `M117 <ip address>` on the serial port.
+The delay can be up to 30 seconds depending on configuration.
 If your printer is connected to the ESP, and has an LCD connected, the M117 command is "Print this message to the LCD" - i.e after a successful boot it will print the IP address to the printer's LCD

-- If you mess up a configuration you can pull down GPIO2 during reset/powerup to wipe the settings stored in EEPROM.
+- Depending on configuration file, you may pull down GPIO2 during reset/powerup to wipe the settings stored in EEPROM.

 - If behavior is not consistent, you may need to erase the full flash on ESP board.